 I’ve got a couple of conflicting goals, this year: travelling more, and saving money.
 I guess I don’t do things the easy way, huh?

-However, when Chloe told Erica and I, earlier this year, that she’d never been to Paris, the choice was clear: a girl trip to Paris on a budget.
+However, when a colleague told the team, earlier this year, that she’d never been to Paris, the choice was clear: a work trip to Paris on a budget.

 And that’s how, at 6.18am, I found myself wedged into a Eurostar seat, with barely enough caffeine to stop me from scaring the unsuspecting public, dozing my way to Paris.
 Armed only with a map I’d created (take a peek here, or see the embedded version at the bottom of this post), filled with sights and foodie hotspots we’d all discovered, we set off.